 - Security Risks

 Data protection is essential today.
-Before the cooperation start, companies should review the way IT outsourcing companies manage data and make it secured.
+Before the cooperation started, companies should review the way IT outsourcing companies manage data and make it secure.

 - Dependency on Provider